 At the invitation of Professor John Whitney, Deming joined the Graduate School of Business at Columbia University in 1988.

 Deming wasn’t only interested in management and quality control, though.
 He was also a skilled organist and composer of music.
-However, he brought his love of quality and organization even to this.
-He wrote a variation on the US national anthem.
-His version was easier to sing.
-And interestingly, it serves as a metaphor for one of his key management theory points.
-Deming firmly believed that it was pointless to blame employees for failing to address quality issues.
-If there was an issue, he reasoned, it was most commonly with the system, rather than the individual.
-To fix the problem, go to the source; fix the broken system.
-Deming’s variation on the national anthem didn’t blame people for not being able to sing a difficult tune.
+Accordingly, he brought his love of quality and organization even to this.
+He wrote a variation of the US national anthem, and many people felt that his version was more accessible to sing.
+And interestingly, it serves as a metaphor for one of his crucial management theory points.
+Deming firmly believed that blaming employees for failing to address quality issues was pointless.
+He reasoned that if there was an issue, it was most commonly due to the system rather than the individual.
+To fix the problem, go to the source and fix the broken system.
+Deming’s variation on the national anthem didn’t blame people for being unable to sing a complex tune.
 Instead, it fixed the problem at its source by simplifying the music.

-In life and in art, Deming simply wanted to make it easier for people to sing.
+Deming simply wanted to make it easier for people to sing in life and art.

 14 Points for Management